 \subsection{Comparison with State-of-the-Art Methods}

 We compare ours with the state-of-the-art methods on five datasets, including NTU RGB+D, NTU RGB+D 120, Kinetics-Skeleton, FineGYM, and UAV-Human.
-Following InfoGCN~\cite{chi2022infogcn}, we adopt the six-stream ensemble strategy to report the results.
-As shown in~\cref{tab:main} and~\cref{tab:UAV-Human}, our model consistently establishes state-of-the-art performance with a significant margin in all scenarios.
-On the NTU-60 dataset, the model achieves the best accuracy of 94.5\% on X-Sub and 98.2\% on X-View.
-Remarkably, our model excels in performance on the challenging NTU-120 dataset, surpassing the performance of Hyper-GCN~\cite{zhou2025adaptive} by 0.8\% on X-Sub and 1.1\% on X-Set.
-As for Kinetics, SkeletonAgent outperforms state-of-the-art method ProtoGCN~\cite{liu2025revealing} by 1.7\%.
-In addition, our model achieves state-of-the-art performance with a large margin on the fine-grained dataset FineGYM.
-This further confirms the efficacy of our approach for fine-grained action discrimination.
-According to the results in Table~\ref{tab:UAV-Human}, the significant improvement of the proposed SkeletonAgent on the UAV-Human dataset demonstrates its powerful ability to model diverse and complex actions.
+According to the results, our model consistently establishes state-of-the-art performance with a significant margin in all scenarios.
+As shown in~\cref{tab:main}, for the NTU-60 dataset, the model achieves the best accuracy of 94.5\% on X-Sub and 98.2\% on X-View.
+Remarkably, our model excels in performance on the challenging NTU-120 dataset, surpassing Hyper-GCN~\cite{zhou2025adaptive} by 0.8\% on X-Sub and 1.1\% on X-Set.
+As for Kinetics, SkeletonAgent outperforms the state-of-the-art method ProtoGCN~\cite{liu2025revealing} by 1.7\%.
+Additionally, our model achieves state-of-the-art performance with a large margin on the FineGYM dataset in~\cref{tab:FineGYM}.
+This confirms the efficacy of our approach for fine-grained action discrimination.
+As shown in~\cref{tab:UAV-Human}, the significant improvement of SkeletonAgent on the UAV-Human dataset demonstrates its powerful ability to model diverse and complex actions.
 Experimental results demonstrate the superiority of our method.